-There have been no material changes from risk factors as previously disclosed in our annual report on Form 10-K filed with the SEC on February 21, 2014 for the fiscal year ended December 26, 2013, except as noted below.
+There have been no material changes from risk factors as previously disclosed in our annual report on Form 10-K filed with the SEC on March 4, 2014 for the fiscal year ended December 26, 2013, except as noted below.

-On May 5, 2014, NCM, Inc., Screenvision and certain of their affiliates entered into the Merger Agreement, as described in Note 1 - The Company to the unaudited Condensed Consolidated Financial Statements in this Form 10-Q.
+On May 5, 2014, NCM, Inc., Screenvision and certain of their affiliates entered into the Merger Agreement, as described in Note 1 - The Company to the unaudited Condensed Financial Statements in this report.